 Madagasikara is home to 7 species of baobab trees among the 8 species accross the planet and 6 of them are endemic.
 As a natural World Heritage to be rescued, the world’s largest baobab forest requires an emergency plan including practical actions.

 The baobab tree is the emblem of the dry forests of Madagasikara.
 In Malagasy language, the baobab tree is called Reniala or Renala, literally “mother of the forest”.
 Located near Morondava, the famous Avenue of the Baobabs is one of the main tourist attractions on the red island.
 However, any experienced observer will recognize the reversed side of the postcard: only the baobab trees have resisted human pressure, that is to say bush fires.
 Unfortunately, this is what awaits the Malagasy dry forests if nothing is done to reverse the trend.

 Each sponsorship funds our 3 main actions: Planting, Teaching, Generating incomes.
 Dry Forest itself has planted 2.000 baobab trees during the experimental phase of the program.
 This experimentation phase enabled Dry Forest to establish the sponsoring price for a baby baobab tree.

-*5 euros or 6 US dollars for the sponsorship of a baobab tree, from nursery to adulthood.
+*5 euros for the sponsorship of a baobab tree, from nursery to adulthood.